memoresa/emergencycard-api/index.md

 The fields must be shorter then 25 characters.

-Our shop can be used as template: https://memoresa.de/product/smarte-notfallkarte-mit-digitalem-notfallkoffer/
+The memoresa shop can be used as shop template: https://memoresa.de/product/smarte-notfallkarte-mit-digitalem-notfallkoffer/